13rac1/git-dev-workflow/README.md

 code (from Dev) and the files/database (from Live) are brought together on Test, then update.php is run to perform a test.
 If all new features work as expected and nothing breaks, the new code can be pushed Live and update.php run again.
-If anything doesn't work, you are protected from breaking the Live environment.
+The benefit of the Test environment is that if something doesn't work, you are protected from breaking the Live environment.

 Environments: